-- Salt from the ocean or de-icing of roads in winter
+- Salt burn or de-icing of roads in winter.

-I’ll admit, that’s not a short list.
-But, the good news is that it should be fairly easy, through a process of elimination, to work out what is causing your lawn to suffer, assuming you know what it has been exposed to.
+I’ll admit, that’s not a short list, but it should be fairly easy, through a process of elimination, to work out what is causing your lawn to suffer.

 Once you’ve established the culprit of your dying lawn and remedied the situation so that it won’t continue, you have a few options for repair:

 Patch repair is as it sounds.
-If you’re looking for a quick fix and minimal work, simply rake over the patch that is dead, sprinkle a little top soil, fertilizer and grass seed and water well.
+If you’re looking for a quick fix and minimal work, simply rake over the patch that is dead, sprinkle a little topsoil, and some grass seed and water well.

-A more thorough option is to dig up and remove the entire dead patch, roots and all, refill the hole with fresh top soil, and then reseed that patch.
-This is sometimes, but not always necessary.
+A more thorough option is to dig up and remove the entire dead patch, roots and all, and to replace with fresh sod – but we’ll explore this in more detail, below.